eosfor/eosfor.github.io/content/article/agentic-ai-infra-sim/index.md

 What does all this mean?

-- We’re seeing around 80% of requests get split.
-That means our threshold is set so that a good chunk of queries are big enough to be chopped into smaller pieces.
-- We drop a relatively small number of requests (591 on average), which might be acceptable if we’re optimizing for cost rather than 100% coverage.
+- We drop a relatively small number of requests (591 on average), which says that our cluster with all limits we set for it scales fine and most of the time can accomodate the load.
 - The total cost in dollars ends up around $1283, with LLM cost at about $424 and AKS cost at about $858.
 Looks like our AI usage is cheaper than our compute infrastructure in this scenario!
 - Max nodes at 11 suggests we capped our cluster at 11 nodes.
 On average, we only used about 8 nodes, which means we have a bit of headroom before we start dropping too many requests.